Complete Guide to All-Purpose Seasoning: Uses, Recipes & Buying Tips

 Spice rack with jars of various seasonings

-In its simplest form, season all seasoning (also called all-purpose seasoning) is a pre-mixed blend of common herbs and spices designed to enhance the natural flavors of food without overpowering them.
+All-purpose seasoning is a pre-mixed blend of common herbs and spices designed to enhance natural flavors without overpowering them.
+It simplifies cooking while delivering consistent, well-rounded taste.

 Common Ingredients Purpose